Sony A6600: settings, tips and tricks

 Press the shutter button all the way down to shoot.

 This works in conjunction with the Focus Magnifier found on this page too You might remember that you can select the area to magnify there when using manual focus (MF).
 MF assist will need to be turned on if you want to use this feature.

-Peaking Level is a manual focusing aid which works when you have your Sony A6600 set to MF or DMF.
+Peaking Level is a manual focusing aid that works when you have your Sony A6600 set to MF or DMF.